 Note that SMART attributes change slowly over time and are helpful attempts to diagnose the life span of a particular drive.
 DiskCheckup monitors these changes over a long period and predict the date (if available) of the Threshold Exceed Condition (TEC), which is displayed on the main window.

-DiskCheckup has the ability to detect and set the sizes of the Host Protected Area (HPA) and Device Configuration Overlay (DCO).
+DiskCheckup can detect and set the sizes of the Host Protected Area (HPA) and Device Configuration Overlay (DCO).
 The HPA/DCO are hidden areas of the hard disk that contain data not accessible by the user.
 These areas can be removed to reveal the data hidden within these areas.

 DiskCheckup also displays device information, such as the drive geometry, serial number, model number, media rotation rate, and supported features.
 The real-time activity of the disk is also displayed and updated periodically.

-DiskCheckup can be configured to perform e-mail notification when a SMART attribute has been detected to be less than the allowable threshold value.
+DiskCheckup can be configured to send e-mail notifications when a SMART attribute has been detected to be less than the allowable threshold value.
 Such threshold values are determined by the hard disk manufacturer.
 For a drive to be considered "good", all the SMART attributes must be above these values.
 Different SMART attributes have different threshold values.
 For more configuration options, refer to the screen shot below.

 Double click on the DiskCheckup.exe installer file to run the DiskCheckup installer.
 Additional information is provided in the included HTML help files.
 You can view them from DiskCheckup's help button/menu or open the start page "index.html" in the "HELP" folder.